“Tell me about yourself,” he says.

 “The instructor thought it should show the years I spent drawing.
 It should show my humor.
 Maybe other influences, like piano.”

 I thought for a moment.
 About self portraits.
 What his was telling me.
+What structures were still to come.

 It’s completely you, I say.
 The lines move in one direction, then shoot off in another, and you look again and realize they’re interrelated.
 You created parallels and references everywhere, but no symmetries, and nothing obvious.